 Crispy fried chicken may conjure up images of American diners, but the Japanese do a pretty amazing crusted chook as well.
-This katsu inspired sesame coating is certainly a contender for our fave crispy chicken.
+This katsu-inspired sesame coating is certainly a contender for our favourite.

-Divide the garlic-ginger rice between plates and top with the soy greens and the sesame crumbed chicken.
-Spoon over the mayonnaise.
+Divide the ginger-garlic rice between bowls and top with the veggie stir-fry and sesame-crumbed Japanese chicken.
+Serve with the mayonnaise.